bentlema/puppet-tutorial-pe/tutorial/05-Puppet-Config-and-Code.md

 - Puppet code basics
 - Tieing code to a node (**Node Classification**)

-In the previous labs we deployed a Puppet Master and another VM with a Puppet Agent.
+In the previous labs we deployed a Puppet Master node and another with a Puppet Agent.
 Now what can we do with them?
 Let's start by looking at where puppet got installed, how we can use puppet to make a config change on an agent system, and then we'll dig into puppet config and coding in